Illustration of a patient and healthcare provider shaking hands, representing trust and connection in healthcare storytelling.

 Stop Me if You’ve Heard This One Before: Humor in Advertising During Super Bowl 2023

-b2c marketing brand storytelling branding plain talk
+advertising brand storytelling plain talk

 It’s that time of the year in ad land when we take a look at the commercials produced at exorbitant cost and placed at, well, exorbitant cost to give brands (and ad agencies) their thirty seconds of Super Bowl fame.
 But something seemed a little different this year, and it’s not just the absence of twenty different cryptocurrencies running ads.
 When we previewed 86 or so Super Bowl and “Big Game” related commercials and teasers, we began to notice that almost every single one was funny (or tried to be, bless their hearts).
 In this edition of Plain Talk, we’ll examine the sudden explosion of humor in advertising.
 We’ll also discuss why it’s happening now and what it means for the future of the business.